Getting Started with Slider Revolution: A Comprehensive Guide for Beginners

 Now you can save your slider and check if the image is displayed on the page you added the slider to.
 I’ve just checked my page, and yes, there’s definitely a circle there now.

 Now, we’ll go through some of the options we have for each layer we add.
-Above your frame, you’ll find a number of different tabs (Style, Animation, Loop, etc.).
-I’ll just cover the basics of these tabs for now, but you can expect separate articles in the future in which I’ll go through them in detail.
+Next to your frame, you’ll find a number of Layer Options (Content, Style, Size & Pos, etc.).
+I’ll just cover the basics of these options for now, but you can expect separate articles in the future in which I’ll go through them in detail.

 The Animation tab is where you get to animate your layers and set up your appear and exit animations.
 I always use appear animations, because I think they’re a great way to make the right first impression.

-The two dropdowns next to these are used for Animation Easing.
+The section below is used for Animation Duration, Animation Easing and for defining animation Start.
+Animation Duration defines how long will it take until the animation is done, while Start defines the duration of time after which the animation will start after the slide loads.
+The recommended start value is between 100-300ms for the layer you want to appear first.
 Easing defines the speed at which the animation will progress (which is not the same as animation duration, which defines how long the animation will last overall), and different easing settings can result in different animation effects.
 Easing makes sure the animation has a natural, real-life feel to it.
-The upper dropdown is where you can set the easing for appear animations, and the one below is, logically, for exit animations.
 Go ahead and play around with these settings to get a better feel for them!

-As you can see, there are a lot more settings in this tab, but we’ll skip those for now, as they require a more advanced understanding of the principles of animation.
+As you can see, there are a few more settings in this tab, but we’ll skip those for now, as they require a more advanced understanding of the principles of animation.

 The Layer Loop Tab

-This tab lets you make your layers interactive.
+This section lets you make your layers interactive.
 For example, you can make a layer open a link when a user clicks on it.

-Click on the plus icon to choose the type of action you need.
+Click on the action icon to choose the type of action you need.

-The dropdown next to it is where you can choose the type of action that you would like to occur.
+The first dropdown is where you can choose the type of action that you would like to occur.
 There are a lot of options here.
 I’m going to choose the Simple link option, which is located under Link Actions.

 There are also a lot of other action types to choose from here.
 However, I mainly use this tab to add links to my layers.
 I suggest you try out a few of the available actions and see what you find useful.